 Elizabeth—barely recovering from her disastrous Rennhull meetup—keeps Paige alert with some tough love, while also keeping her close with Russian cuisine.
 A great moment, shared between Elizabeth, Paige and Soviet contact Claudia, involves making Russian stew.
 The moment processes into less comforting territory when Elizabeth brings Philip some leftovers.
 He, like Elizabeth, compliments the smell.
 Philip, however, can’t eat the food because he’s already stuffed with Chinese takeout.
 A moment of small conversation becomes a scene of ultimate clarity.
 Philip, entrenched in his American identity, is no longer fulfilled by Elizabeth’s nostalgic sentiments of Soviet heritage—especially when Russia’s capitalistic future is so much clearer to him.

 Elizabeth, herself unable (or refusing) to see the momentous changes happening in the Soviet Union, resembles a helmsman attempting to steer a sinking ship.
-The showrunners of The Americans, however, aren’t merely fatalists illustrating Elizabeth as a Soviet-loyalist drowning in patriotic fanaticism, but a dedicated woman trying to strengthen ideals being perverted by pragmatism.
+The showrunners of The Americans, however, aren’t merely fatalists illustrating Elizabeth as a Soviet-loyalist drowning in patriotic fanaticism, but a dedicated woman trying to strengthen communist ideals being perverted by an emerging capitalistic pragmatism.

 The third episode, while omitting the espionage high-wire acts, keeps the conflicts numerous and tensions high.
 It does, however, suffer from the occasional wheel-spinning.
 This season’s obvious portents, Philip and Elizabeth’s growing discord and Oleg’s dwindling sense of alliance, are ideas well-tackled in the previous two episodes and only seem to be stretched rather than further explored here.
 We do, however, get the occasional standout bits.
 A personal favorite of mine is when Philip, inside his travel agency, give his employees a sales pep talk that would put most salesmen to shame.